 Herds arrive in the southern Serengeti, preparing for the next calving season.
 The cycle begins anew.

-A Serengeti wildebeest migration safari is a year-round wildlife journey across Tanzania and Kenya, covering over 800 kilometers and involving more than 1.5 million wildebeest and zebras.
-The best viewing periods include calving season in the southern Serengeti (January–March), Grumeti River crossings (May–June), and dramatic Mara River crossings (July–October), making it one of the most spectacular natural events in the world.
-Safaris range from mobile camps to luxury lodges, usually requiring booking 1+ year ahead
+A Serengeti wildebeest migration safari is a year-round wildlife journey covering 800+ kilometers across Tanzania and Kenya, involving 1.5 million+ wildebeest and zebras.
+The best viewing periods are: calving season (Jan–Mar, southern Serengeti), Grumeti River crossings (May–Jun, western Serengeti), and the dramatic Mara River crossings (Jul–Oct, northern Serengeti/Maasai Mara).
+Safaris range from mobile camps (USD 400/night)to ultra−luxury lodges( USD 3,500+/night), and book 12–18 months ahead for peak season (Jul–Oct).
+This is the #1 wildlife event on Earth.

 A typical day on a Serengeti migration safari follows the rhythm of wildlife activity.
 Early mornings and late afternoons are the most rewarding game viewing times.